Bill Wilson House: Griffith Library

 Nearby stands the Griffith Library where Bill lived with his sister and his grandparents.
 Today it is a museum and a library dedicated to Bill Wilson who is the author of the book Alcoholics Anonymous, the 12 steps and many other books about recovery from alcoholism.
 It is at this house where he had many important childhood experiences such as building a boomerang from scratch and building a radio.
 At the nearby Emerald Lake he met his future wife Lois Wilson.

-Prior to the development of the Wilson birthplace, Bill and Lois Wilson frequently came back to East Dorset staying at the Aerie inn which is in the same local as the Wilson homestead.
+Prior to the development of the Wilson birthplace, Bill and Lois Wilson frequently came back to East Dorset staying at the Aerie inn which is in the same locale as the Wilson homestead.
 The Wilsons spent summers at the Aerie Inn from 1960 up until his year of death in the early 1970s.
 The Wilsons did not have any children which led them to become close to the owners and builders of the Aerie Inn.
 The room of their choice to live in was room 6 which to this day has been preserved.
 The property fell into disrepair up until 2003 when it was purchased with the intent of keeping the integrity of the Wilsons memory intact.